-LEP persons have been and will continue to be given the opportunity for meaningful involvement in the NEPA process.
-Public meetings were held on July 7 and 12, 2016 and March 30, 2017, where notices and comment forms were made available in English and Spanish.
-Future public involvement activities will include a public hearing, and public involvement notices and comment forms will be made available in English and Spanish speaking team members will be present upon request, and an interpreter will be provided to accommodate LEP individuals upon request.

-Reasonable steps have been and will continue to be taken in the NEPA process to ensure that LEP persons have meaningful access to the programs, services, and information TxDOT provides.
+Public meetings were held on July 7 and 12, 2016 and March 30, 2017, and a public hearing was held on October 18, 2018.
+Notices and comment forms were made available in English and Spanish for all public involvement events.
+The notices were published in the Al Dia newspaper for the Spanish publications.
+The notices included TxDOT contact information in the event that any communication needs or special accommodations were requested.
+Reasonable steps have been and will continue to be taken in the NEPA process to ensure that LEP persons have meaningful access to the programs, services, and information TxDOT provides; therefore, these steps comply with the requirements of EO 13166 as applied to the proposed project.